DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 She was able to clearly recall it.

 [Everyone except me.
-First I ought burn down all corrupted foreign gods who walk the ground.]
+First I ought burn down all corrupted sidhes who walk the ground.]

-Who could believe that these were words spoken by the foreign gods hero.
+Who could believe that these were words spoken by the sidhes hero.
 It was obvious that at that time heaven lord Alfreyja had lost his mind.
 Whether it was brainwashing or confusion.
 Reiren couldn't possibly know details behind it.